Is the pressure so great that you sometimes feel like your head is going to explode?

 7. Be Your Own Best Friend

 Pressure can turn your thoughts negative.
-You may suddenly remember every time you have dropped the ball; every mistake you have made.
+You may suddenly remember every time you have dropped the ball; every mistake you’ve ever made.

 Rather than dwell on the negative and beat yourself up, support and encourage yourself the way a best friend would.